mindwind/my-draft/note/study_english.md

 - settle on/upon sth.  决定
   She settled on losing weight, so now she's given up junk food.

-- come to nought  失败
-  The man threw many darts at the board, but it all came to nought.

 - be hard to say  难以估计
   I don't know the answer, it's hard to say.